Ciarán O'Keeffe: Other information

 O'Keeffe attended Washington College in Chestertown, Maryland, where he double majored in music and psychology.
 He then completed a MSc in investigative psychology at the University of Liverpool before studying for his PhD at University of Hertfordshire.
 He is currently the Associate Dean of Education for the College of Health and Society Buckinghamshire New University.

+Following his bachelor's degree at Washington College, O'Keeffe worked in psychiatric nursing at various locations in South East England, then briefly working for Dian Fossey Gorilla Fund before moving to Spain and teaching English as a foreign language in Spain, before following an academic career in psychology.

 O'Keeffe is married to Anna.